tomberek/mcm/manual/ii.md

-is subject to --LSQP--the code--RSQP-- until such person's
+is subject to [the code] until such person's

 active service has been terminated in accordance with law or regulations